doocs/leetcode/solution/0200-0299/0207.Course Schedule/README_EN.md

 <pre>
 <strong>Input:</strong> numCourses = 2, prerequisites = [[1,0]]
 <strong>Output:</strong> true
-<strong>Explanation:</strong>&nbsp;There are a total of 2 courses to take.
+<strong>Explanation:</strong> There are a total of 2 courses to take.
-&nbsp;            To take course 1 you should have finished course 0.
+To take course 1 you should have finished course 0.
 So it is possible.
 </pre>

 <p><strong>Example 2:</strong></p>